8. Appendix

 The supervisor monitors the individual cell voltages at all times.

-The supervisor interrupts the battery charge process immediately should a battery cell voltage exceeds 4 Volt.
+The supervisor immediately interrupts the battery charge process should a battery cell voltage exceed 4 Volt.

 The process is complete when all cell voltages are between 3.5V and 3.6V